 This metric tracks the number of times residents are hospitalized per thousand days of patient care.
 Staying out of the hospital is key to maintaining the physical health of nursing home residents.

 Short-term Care: Rehospitalizations

 In Good Samaritan Society Miller, 19.23 Percentage of Residents Rehospitalized

 This datapoint measures the number of rehospitalizations per thousand days of short-term resident care.
 Keeping residents out of the hospital during rehabilitation is key to restoring the health of residents.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of performance with activities of daily living generally correlates with better rehabilitation.
+This indicates the percentage of short-term care patients that experienced functional improvements, such as with activities of daily living.

 - Avera Hand County Memorial Hospital and ClinicCritical Access Hospitals 0.44 miles away300 W 5th St Miller South Dakota 57362Voluntary non-profit - Private(605) 853-2421